Link to your media artifact(s) giving background on the issue:

 These set up the PROBLEM, but not the solution.

-WHEREAS....Michigan has a graduation rate 8% below the national averageOperative clauses
+WHEREAS....Michigan has a graduation rate that is 8% below the national averageOperative clauses

 These describe in detail, the solution you are proposing (not the problem itself; those should go in the "Whereas" clauses above).